apache/spark/docs/howto/operator/gcp/pubsub.rst

 Creating a PubSub subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The subscription is named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
+A ``Subscription`` is a named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
-The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubSubscriptionCreateOperator` operator would create a subscription.
+The :class:`~airflow.providers.google.cloud.operators.pubsub.PubSubSubscriptionCreateOperator` operator creates the subscription.

 .. exampleinclude:: ../../../../airflow/providers/google/cloud/example_dags/example_pubsub.py
     :language: python